piecedigital/shoehorn.js/README.md

 }
 ```
 ##### help: function
-This will return a short thank you message and a "TL;DR" of how to use ShoehornJS
+This will log to the console a short thank you message and a "TL;DR" of how to use ShoehornJS

 ##### trueType: function(value)
 This will return a string of the true datatype of a given `value`, with the first letter of that datatype being capitalized.
 Normally in JS datatypes returned from `typeof` would be all lowercased, but...
 I just liked it this way so that's why I made the first letter uppercase.